 4. Prioritise debts with the most expensive interest rates

 Are you facing high interest rates on a number of cards?
-Focus on clearing the most expensive debts first while making the minimum repayments on others.
+Focus on paying off the most expensive debts first while making the minimum repayments on others.
 Once you’ve cleared the most expensive, you can then move on to clearing the next most expensive.
 This is the cheapest and quickest way you can clear your balances.

 What can I do if high interest rates have put me in financial difficulty?